farazdagi/hlc-gen/README.md

 - unique and monotonic
 - based on timestamp, thus allowing the correct ordering of events ("happened before" relationship preserved)
+- have a small size (64 bits)
-- operate on a sub-millisecond level (produced timestamps are in nanoseconds)
+- operate on a millisecond granularity
 - are generated in a lock-free manner

 ## Usage